 Microsoft made some small mistakes with the Surface Pro 3, despite its status as beloved device.
 The company bet that users would want a detachable fabric loop to hold their included Surface Pen.
 There’s no telling how many people lost their Surface Pen by using these loops.
 Certainly, they weren’t a great idea.

 The Surface Pro 4 leaves the loop behind for a magnetic strip that runs the length of the Surface Pro 4’s left edge.
 Some have said that this magnet isn’t good enough.
 They think the Surface Pen could fall off in a bag.
-Three months of use for me have confirmed that this worry isn’t based on reality.
+A year of personal use have confirmed my theory that this worry isn’t based on reality.
 The only time that I’ve misplaced the Surface Pen is when I didn’t attach it to the device itself.
-Stick your Surface Pen to the Surface Pro 4 worry not.
+Stick your Surface Pen to the Surface Pro 4.
+It’ll be fine.

-The entire Surface Pro line is inspired by the idea that a singular device can be perfect for multiple situations.
-Forget having three separate devices, the Surface Pro 4 could be someone’s notebook, desktop and tablet.
+Forget having three separate devices, the Surface Pro 4 could be your notebook, desktop and tablet.
 Switching between notebook and tablet is pretty easy, just remove the Type Cover.
 Getting a great desktop experience requires some extra work, I’d say.

 If you’re into large displays and have one already, consider purchasing the Surface Dock.
 The dock allows you to connect a few USB devices, Ethernet and a display with just a single cable.
 It’s perfect for making your Surface Pro 4 into a desktop PC.

 If you’re comfortable with the Surface Pro 4’s built-in screen, definitely consider ordering a tablet stand to give you a little more flexibility at your desk.
 The Surface Dock is $199 from the Microsoft Store.
-Amazon has a ton of different tablet stands to let you get a better angle for your Surface.
+Amazon has the dock for $124.99, and it stocks a ton of different tablet stands to let you get a better angle for your Surface.
 To be clear, the built-in kickstand is just fine, but height adjustments make a separate tablet stand at your desk necessary.

 One of the big feature additions for the Surface Pro 4 is its built-in support for Windows Hello.
 It allows users to ditch their password for a passcode and facial recognition software.
 The passcode is in the rare case that Windows Hello fails to recognize you.
 Hit the power button and Windows Hello unlocks your device immediately — provided that it can see you.
 If it can’t, it’ll stay locked.